Vale of TearsThe Dark Night of the Soul

 He shuts out my prayer.

 Grief falls into many categories – and none.
 You may be neither bereaved, nor divorced, nor even burnt out, yet you find yourself assailed by overwhelming sadness.
-We may not be sure why this should be so, and we are surprised by the intensity of the feelings, even to the point, perhaps, of feeling like we want to give up.

 “When the train is in a tunnel, don’t get out of your seat: